joakim/bismark/readme.md

 > This number and its unit must never be broken up by line wrapping: 100&nbsp;km

-By escaping a line break, it's possible to emulate Markdown paragraphs.
+By escaping a line break, it becomes a [non-breaking line break](https://daringfireball.net/projects/markdown/syntax#p) ala Markdown.

 	This line has a hard line break \
 	that is ignored.

 > This line has a hard line break that is ignored.

-Any Unicode character may be specified using the escape sequence `\(…)`.
+Any Unicode character may be added using the escape sequence `\(…)` with the character's hexadecimal Unicode code point.

 	Nice \(1F44D)